-In the 2021 inspection of Mac Accounting Group, LLP (formerly MAC ACCOUNTING GROUP), the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+In the 2021 inspection of Connolly, Grady & Cha, P.C., the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.

-We selected for review two audits of issuers, one with a fiscal year ending in 2019 and one with a fiscal year ending in 2020.
-For each issuer audit selected, we reviewed a portion of the audit.
+We selected for review one audit of an issuer with a fiscal year ending in 2019.
+For the issuer audit selected, we reviewed a portion of the audit.
 We also evaluated elements of the firm's system of quality control.